16 Days in Context

 16 Days Evaluated

-When celebrating 27 years of the Campaign, we knew there were many best practices and insights to discover, among grassroots organizations leading the 16 Days campaign in communities around the world.
+As a campaign celebrating 27 years, we knew there were many best practices and insights to discover, among grassroots organizations leading the 16 Days campaign in communities around the world.
 In the fall of 2015, CWGL invested in an in-depth evaluation of the campaign where dozens of participating organizations shared their thoughts, experiences, critiques, and recommendations.

 Over the years, 16 Days has played a key role in galvanizing women’s rights activists and in demonstrating the relevance of transnational advocacy to domestic struggles.
 It became both an engine for and a reflection of the emerging efforts to seek accountability and redress for all forms of gender-based violence by using a human rights framework.
 The most successful campaign strategies remained strongly focused on calls to seize strategic opportunities to encourage governments to honor previous commitments and translate them into legislation, policies, and practices that would reduce gender-based violence at the local and national level.